sirsquidness/ffu-deploy-notes/README.md

 tl;dr - we will use iPXE to boot a PXE environment, including iPXE's wimboot that allows injecting overlay files to a `.wim` image file.
 We will inject small scripts to trigger capture and deploying.

+If you would like to support Secure Boot, see the Secure Boot section at the end.

 Requirements:
 * A host with Docker
 * An ISO or similar of Windows 10 or 11 installation media